peterarsentev/code_quality_principles/README.md

 Let's make the refactoring.

-First, split the validations part and logic part.
+First, we need to split the validation and logic parts.

     boolean hasAccess(final User login) {
     if (!this.checkName(login)) {